 In preparation for Christmas this year I would do a lot of baking, little did I know I would be choosing 6 new recipes and that it would take me 4 days to bake them all with all the other tasks we all have during the holiday, but hey I had fun, enjoyed doing what I love and got to share the rewards with family and friends.
+But Cranberry Orange Spiral Cookies are ones that remined me of my grandmothers baking.
+She was always pateint and taught me how to bake yummy recipes.

 This is one of the recipes, Cranberry Orange Spiral Cookies and much like my grandmother made when I was a child, except she used a date filling.
 And this was my first attempt at a filled cookie, so it brought back many memories, which seemed that this year those would come flooding back, for some reason more than years past.